marvinGitHub/object-storage/Readme.md

 Map old class names to new ones so stored objects keep loading after refactors.

 - On load, if metadata says Old\Class and a mapping Old\Class -> New\Class exists, the object is created as New\Class.
-- If no mapping and the class doesn’t exist, a temporary alias is created to keep loading working.
+- If no mapping or class exist, a temporary alias is created to keep loading working.

 **Usage**